dhgarrette/ut-thesis/README.md

 This passed inspection by the graduate school in Spring 2015.

-You can download all the files as a `zip` file by clicking the "Downloaded ZIP" button on the right ->
+You can download all the files as a `zip` file by clicking the "Download ZIP" button on the right ->

 Please email me or submit a pull request if you have improvements or contributions.